 Spam versus spam

-Let’s assume for a moment that the email is being rejected because your email address has been listed as being source of spam.
+Let’s assume for a moment the email is being rejected because your email address has been listed as being source of spam.

 It’s extremely common for spam to be sent “From:” spoofed email addresses.
-What that means is that a spammer could be sending spam that looks like it’s “From:” you, even though you’re not in any way involved.
+This means a spammer could be sending spam looking like it’s “From:” you, even though you’re not involved in any way.
+The recipients of those messages could legitimately hit the “This is Spam” button.

 About “postmaster”

-In practice, though, it rarely helps.
+In practice it rarely helps.

 • Because it’s predefined, the “postmaster” email address probably gets more spam than any other email address.

-• Because there’s so much spam and so many spam-related issues, the person handling email sent to postmaster is very likely overwhelmed (often this isn’t a full-time position; it may be something that happens in a sysadmin’s spare time, if that person has any).
+• Because there’s so much spam and so many spam-related issues, the person(s) handling email sent to postmaster are very likely overwhelmed.

-• The email address is often ignored.
+• The email address is often ignored completely.

 That’s not to say that all email servers handle postmaster poorly, but many do.
 The work associated with responding properly is just too overwhelming.